-Join us for the May Community call to talk about all things conference presentation proposals!
-We’ll start with an intro by the curation team joined by Rachael Dietkus, Victor Udoewa, and Jennifer Strickland, open it for Q&A, and then break out into smaller groups to discuss themes and ideas.
+In the May Community call, we talk about all things conference presentation proposals!
 The Civic Design Call for Presentation (CFP) will be open for submissions until June 1 to present at the conference on November 16th – 18th, 2022.

 About our guests:

 Rachael Dietkus is a designer, licensed clinical social worker, and certified trauma professional dedicated to trauma-responsive practices in design.
 She is the founder and principal social worker-design of Social Workers Who Design and works with design teams worldwide.

 After a 10-year career working with social justice and human rights non-profits, she earned her MSW in 2010.
 Rachael worked at Veterans Affairs for nearly seven years, followed by several years in higher education.
 She has served as an AmeriCorps member, an NGO delegate to the United Nations Human Rights Council.
 She is currently a Governor-appointed statewide Commissioner with the Serve Illinois Commission on Volunteerism and Community Service.

 In 2022, Rachael will be finishing her MFA in Design for Responsible Innovation at the University of Illinois at Urbana-Champaign.
 Her research focuses on how and why trauma-responsive methods are relevant and needed in design research and practice.